Qytera-Gmbh/Qytera-Gmbh.github.io/articles/New_QTAF_Project.md

 [INFO] BUILD FAILURE
 [INFO] ------------------------------------------------------------------------
 [INFO] Total time:  15.570 s
-[INFO] Finished at: 2020-11-05T11:04:36+01:00
+[INFO] Finished at: 2023-01-01T11:04:36+01:00
 [INFO] ------------------------------------------------------------------------
 ```

+The second option is to run tests using the IntelliJ IDE.
+To do this, click on the green triangles next to the test methods in the `TestOne` class to run individual tests or on the green triangle next to the `TestOne` class itself and then click on Run test in the menu that opens to run all tests.

+You will now see the following things: New directories and files have been created in your project.
+A new file named `qtaf.json` has been created in the resource directory.
+Within this file you can define parameters for the test execution.

-In the logs directory you can now also observe that a subfolder is created for each test run, which contains information about the test run.
+A new directory called `logs` has also been created.
+In this directory, you can now observe that for each test run, a subdirectory is created that contains information about the test run.

 # Create a Selenium test case